gracepbarros/gracepbarros.github.io/index.md

 ---
 layout: page
-title: Rebeca Pastl
+title: Grace Barros

 sections:
   - type: welcome.html
     section_id: welcome
     background_style: bg-light-colour
     title: Welcome
     text: Hello, my name is Rebeca and I've graduated in Sep/2022 in Computer Studies at Langara College.
-Take a look at my <a href="https://github.com/rebecapastl"> github</a> and see some of my repos.
+Take a look at my <a href="https://github.com/gracepbarros"> github</a> and see some of my repos.
     url: welcome.html
   - type: project.html
     section_id: projects